Infectious disease outbreaks as contributors to socio-cultural transformations in the 2nd millennium BCE

 4. Human migration

 These factors have been used to explain the phenomena of the 2nd millennium.
 Crucially, this period bears the earliest textual evidence of infectious disease epidemics ever identified.
-However, their possible contribution to observed transformations, as well as their trans-regional impact beyond textual descriptions, remains largely unexplored.
+However, their possible contribution to observed transformations, as well as their trans-regional impact beyond textual descriptions, remain largely unexplored.

 Data Generation